 - Youthside Services (YES) in Bellevue is a lifeline for Eastside youth and families facing challenges.
-They offer a range of services for LGBTQ youth, including one-one-one counseling with a sliding scale) and BGLAD, a free weekly drop-in support open to youth ages 13 to 19 who identify as LGBTQ+ as well as youth who may be questioning or exploring their gender or sexual identities.
+They offer a range of services for LGBTQ youth, including one-one-one counseling (with a sliding scale) and BGLAD, a free weekly drop-in support open to youth ages 13 to 19 who identify as LGBTQ+ as well as youth who may be questioning or exploring their gender or sexual identities.
 At BGLAD, youth can meet peers, discuss issues and get support in a safe and confidential environment run by trained professionals.
 BGLAD meets at YES in Bellevue on Thursdays from 5-7PM.